Luis Trujillo (Peruvian footballer)

-Luis Enrique Trujillo Ortiz (born December 27, 1990) is a Peruvian footballer who plays as a left back or winger for Cienciano in the Torneo Descentralizado.
+Luis Enrique Trujillo Ortiz (born December 27, 1990) is a Peruvian professional footballer who plays as a left back or left winger for Santos de Nasca in the Liga 2.

 Club career

 Alianza Lima

 Trujillo made his Torneo Descentralizado league debut for Alianza Lima in the last game of the 2007 season on December 16, 2007, at the age of 16.
 In his debut match, he started from the beginning and scored two goals to help Alianza win 6–0 at home against Deportivo Municipal.

 On February 24, 2011, he was declared a free player since Alianza Lima did not pay his salary for three months.

 Juan Aurich

 On February 27, 2012, Trujillo joined Chiclayo-based club Juan Aurich for the start of the 2012 season.
 He joined as a free player and signed a two-year contract with the 2011 Descentralizado champions.

 International career

-Trujillo played for the Peru national football team at the 2007 FIFA U-17 World Cup in the Republic of Korea, and has moved up to play for the senior side in the 2010 FIFA World Cup qualifying rounds.
+Trujillo played for the Peru national team at the 2007 FIFA U-17 World Cup in the Republic of Korea, and has moved up to play for the senior side in the 2010 FIFA World Cup qualifying rounds.